-The appearance of your baby’s first tooth is a major milestone in her development, and one that will likely have you sharing photographs with family, friends.
-Unfortunately, the arrival doesn’t always go smoothly – it can be a testing time for both you and your baby, as there will certainly be some discomfort involved, leading to yet more sleepless nights and grizzled behavior.
+The appearance of your baby’s first tooth is a significant milestone in her development and one that will likely have you sharing photographs with family, friends.
+Unfortunately, the arrival doesn’t always go smoothly – it can be a testing time for both you and your baby, as there will undoubtedly be some discomfort involved, leading to yet more sleepless nights and grizzled behavior.
 Patience and understanding is key to getting you through this.
 Just remember, this too shall pass.

 There are usually some warning signs that a tooth is on its way, and can include an increase in saliva or drooling, your baby may want to bite down on toys (or even people!), flushed cheeks and swollen gums, and a general condition shown through loss of appetite, difficulty sleeping and irritability.

-Many parents will tell you that teething is often accompanied by other problems such as stomach upsets or colds, although most medical experts say that there is no real connection, and that young children are more or less constantly fighting off one bug or another, and so any signs of illness appearing together with teething are probably just coincidences.
+Many parents will tell you that teething is often accompanied by other problems such as stomach upsets or colds, although most medical experts say that there is no real connection and that young children are more or less continually fighting off one bug or another, and so any signs of illness appearing together with teething are probably just coincidences.

-Teething generally starts at around 6 months, although as with all things related to babies and kids, your own experience may vary.
+Teething starts at around six months, although as with all things related to babies and kids, your own experience may vary.
 Very few babies will be born sporting a tooth or two, while some may not see their first tooth emerge until their first birthday or even later.
-Whenever it starts, your baby will normally have a complete set of teeth by their third birthday, and these milk teeth will last until around the age of six, when they will begin to be replaced by adult teeth.
+Whenever it starts, your baby will typically have a complete set of teeth by their third birthday, and these milk teeth will last until around the age of six when they begin to be replaced by adult teeth.

 Finally, you may find yourself having to resort to pain relief medication if the problem is severe or if you notice a fever.
-Be certain to use a medicine specifically formulated for babies of your child’s age, and stick to the recommended dosage.
-Medicine which also induces drowsiness, such as anti-fever preparations, can also be very useful – especially at bed time.
+Be sure to use a medicine formulated explicitly for babies of your child’s age, and stick to the recommended dosage.
+Medication which also induces drowsiness, such as anti-fever preparations, can also be very useful – especially at bedtime.

-Hopefully your own baby will not have too much difficulty developing a healthy toothy grin, but if you’re finding teething is a problem, then remember that it doesn’t last forever, and keep counting the teeth as they arrive!
+Hopefully, your baby will not have too much difficulty developing an excellent toothy grin, but if you’re finding teething is a problem, then remember that it doesn’t last forever, and keep counting the teeth as they arrive!

 DISCLOSURE: I may be an affiliate for products that I recommend.
-If you purchase those items through my links I will earn a commission.
+If you purchase those items through my links, I will earn a commission.
 You will not pay more when buying a product through my link.
-In fact, I oftentimes am able to negotiate a lower rate (or bonuses) not available elsewhere.
+In fact, I often can negotiate a lower rate (or bonuses) not available elsewhere.

 Plus, when you order through my link, it helps me to continue to offer you lots of free stuff.
 Thank you, in advance for your support!